 For over 10 years, the Centre has been working to meet the requests of countries of the South, as well as developing and providing country-and-context-specific solutions frame around the three pillars: knowlede production, knowledge sharing and capacity building..
 Solutions have been developed together with policymakers and experts, empowering and strengthening both human and institutional capacities and resources.
-The ongoing projects are listed below:
+The ongoing projects in 2016 are listed below:

 Increasing Literacy Rates in the city of Maceió, Brazil – the project provides support for the Brazilian northeastern city to adopt a strategy based on evidence to increase literacy.
 Donor: UNDP Brazil; Partners: UNDP Brazil, Government of Maceió and Institute for Applied Economic Research (Ipea).